Milerius/tender_samet/README.md

 ## Tagline

-AI² – Faster lung diagnosis and personalized follow-up
+**AI² – Faster lung diagnosis and personalized follow-up

 ## Summary

+**How to enable radiologists to focus on more value-added core responsibilities, while leveraging a smart connected hospital ?**

 Our innovative solution aims to leverage AI (machine learning) on two streams (AIxAI=AI²), lung patient diagnostic, and hospital administrative workflow, to both streamline specialist workload and patient experience.